Ladakh: Music and dance

 The music of Ladakhi Buddhist monastic festivals, like Tibetan music, often involves religious chanting in Tibetan as an integral part of the religion.
 These chants are complex, often recitations of sacred texts or in celebration of various festivals.
 Yang chanting, performed without metrical timing, is accompanied by resonant drums and low, sustained syllables.
 Religious mask dances are an important part of Ladakh's cultural life.
 Hemis monastery, a leading centre of the Drukpa tradition of Buddhism, holds an annual masked dance festival, as do all major Ladakhi monasteries.

+Ladakh has a variety of dances such as the khatok chenmo, which is headed by a respectable family member, and shondol.
+Some other dance forms include kompa tsum-tsak, jabro, cham, chabs-skyan tses, raldi tses, and alley yaato..
 The dances typically narrate a story of the fight between good and evil, ending with the eventual victory of the former.
-Weaving is an important part of traditional life in eastern Ladakh.
-Both women and men weave, on different looms.